codebar/tutorials/html/lesson4/tutorial.md

 <link rel="stylesheet" href="style.css">
 ```

-Set the title that will be displayed on the browser's bar
+Set the title that will be displayed in the browser's bar

 ```html
 <title>Grace Hopper</title>